AS-DevTeam/KickOff-VisualAnalytics/docs/pages/dataset.md

 nav_order: 3
 ---
 # Dataset
 To implement the views described above, we needed lots of details about teams and players' skills.
 At the moment of the creation of our system, we were no able to find a single open-source dataset that includes all the information that we need.
-For that reason, we decided to insert a preliminary step of data preprocessing in order to merge information coming from two different open-source datasets taken from Kaggle \cite{kaggle} and FigShare \cite{figshare}.\newpage
+For that reason, we decided to insert a preliminary step of data preprocessing in order to merge information coming from two different open-source datasets taken from Kaggle [kaggle](https://www.kaggle.com/) and FigShare [figShare](https://figshare.com/).
 A short description of the two datasets is shown above:

 ## Soccer event dataset

-[Soccer match event dataset](https://www.kaggle.com/karangadiya/fifa19/data#) is composed by 8 files containing information about Coaches, Referees, Players, Teams, Competitions, Events, Matches and Players ranks.
+[Soccer match event dataset] (https://figshare.com/collections/Soccer_match_event_dataset/4415000) is composed by 8 files containing information about Coaches, Referees, Players, Teams, Competitions, Events, Matches and Players ranks.
 All these files are in described in a JSON format so that, for example, a single team is described as:
 ```json
 {   "city": "Milano",
     "name": "Milan",